-Saguenay has six industrial parks spread across its territory.
+Saguenay has five industrial parks spread across its territory.
 They are connected to the following transportation installations:

 Land available in proximity to all services